 distribution, and marketing.

-to community-based groups to provide nutrition education and increased
+groups to provide nutrition education and increased access to healthy

 C. Public Policy

-state representatives support legislation that will clearly label
+representatives support legislation that will clearly label food products

-and food issues to ensure the environment is not degraded and Berkeley
+food issues to ensure the environment is not degraded and Berkeley residents

-residents are not exposed to environmental or health hazards in
+are not exposed to environmental or health hazards in the production and

 3. Work with media to offset unhealthy eating messages and to promote